-It was the most popular drink in Gold Rush San Francisco (1849).
+Pisco was the most popular drink in Gold Rush San Francisco (1849).
 At the time, cross-country travel was difficult.
-49ers who took the passage around South America to San Francisco picked up Pisco on the way.
+49ers who took the passage around South America to San Francisco picked up pisco on the way.

-Pisco goes really well with ceviche, the Peruvian national dish.
+The drink goes really well with ceviche, the Peruvian national dish.
 Careful, it can change your life.
-Ceviche is a very light meal so drinking Pisco with it hits you hard.
+Ceviche is a very light meal so drinking pisco with it hits you hard.
 Yes we know from experience.

 In Peru, National Pisco Day (Día del Pisco) is the fourth Sunday of July.